Zaid-Iqbal/IITStudentMarketPlaceIPRO/Product Design Document.md

 - College Students can easily exchange or sell goods with local students within a certain distance to make money or attain items they need, which will improve community cohesiveness and reduce waste by selling used goods.

-- College students within a specific radius of other students can connect to buy and sell their items to make some money and put old items to use.

 ## **Customer**

 ### **Description**